precice/precice.github.io_old/05-resources.md

 ## For developers

 ### Source Code Documentation
-If you want to contribute to preCICE, you can use our [source code documentation](https://xgm.de/precice/docs/), which is auto-generated for some branches from time to time.
+The [source code documentation](https://xgm.de/precice/docs/), is auto-generated daily for the most important branches.
+It also provides the definitve [API documentation](http://xgm.de/precice/docs/develop/classprecice_1_1SolverInterface.html).